shaovoon/in_between_max_benchmark/README.md

 int value = max_value * frac.numerator / 1000;
 ```

 It turns out unexpectedly that the one without float conversion is the slowest.
-The culprit could be integer division is 10 times slower than float division.
+The culprit could be integer division is several times slower than float division.
+See [Floating Point and Integer Arithmetic Benchmark](https://github.com/shaovoon/arithmeticbench)

 ```
 C# 7, .NET Framework 4.6.1